Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Protocol No. 9

 Mumps infection.
-Epidemic parotitis (parotitis epidemica) is an acute viral disease caused by a paramyxovirus, characterized by fever, general intoxication, enlargement of one or more salivary glands, and often damage to other glandular organs and the central nervous system.
+Epidemic mumps (parotitis epidemica) is an acute viral disease caused by paramyxovirus, characterized by fever, general intoxication, enlargement of one or more salivary glands, and often damage to other glandular organs and the central nervous system.

 ICD-10 ICD-9